Actor, Software Developer, All-Around Awesome.

 Tickets at rennfest.com

-She is a graduate of the Studio Theatre Acting Conservatory in Washington, DC, and studies stage combat with Kasey Caleba and Tooth & Claw Combat Arts.
-Other training includes the British American Dramatic Academy and The George Washington University.
+She is a graduate of the Studio Theatre Acting Conservatory in Washington, DC and currently is an Associate Teacher for the Conservatory's Young Actors Ensemble.
+Other training includes the British American Dramatic Academy, Tooth and Claw Combat Arts, and the George Washington University.

 When she's not on stage, Jacqueline is a freelance software developer and graphic designer.
-For over 15 years, she was a competitive gymnast and she still practices - though admittedly with less of an eye to competition and more to doing cool tricks.
+For over 15 years, she was a competitive gymnast and she still practices - though admittedly with less of an eye to competition and more focus on skills she might use on stage.

 'The Arabian Nights' at Silver Spring Stage

 It would be a great shame to not mention the primary narrator of the performance, Scheherezade (Jacqueline Chenault).
 Living the tale of the bride who tricked the prince into keeping her alive for just “one more night” so she could finish her tales, Chenault gives a stellar performance in this role.
 Collected and focused, her inner tranquility radiates into each tale that she tells, while still finding a way to make these stories vibrant and lively.
 When she speaks the lines of the stories’ characters, often done in tandem with the other actors playing these characters, she embodies the spirit of their voices, sounding as if they were her own to tell.
 A truly remarkable performance in such an important role, Chenault is well worth of 1,001 praises.